neo-ngd/NEO-Tutorial/en/2-wallet/README.md

 We can generate a simple contract for this account using NEO op codes.
 Suppose we want to create a multi-signature contract account for THREE different persons (public keys):

+**Important to note that we need to sort public keys by its ECPoint(X,Y) in ascending order before the operation otherwise we will get a different scripthash which leads to different NEO address.**

 ```
 //pubkey1
 036245f426b4522e8a2901be6ccc1f71e37dc376726cc6665d80c5997e240568fb